radj307/Gamebryo-Engine-Unit-Converter/README.md

 	fRatioMetricGamebryo	// The conversion factor used by Metric <-> Unit conversions fRatioGamebryoImperial	// The conversion factor used by Unit <-> Imperial conversions

+The program does not need the INI file to operate normally, and will not automatically create one.
+To generate a fresh .ini file, use the command:

+	.\conv /ini

 # Credits & Thanks
 As of version 2.3, ikalnytskyi's termcolor library is used for colored console output. ( https://github.com/ikalnytskyi/termcolor )